Spanish Studies Minor

 • Duke-in-Costa Rica.
 Spanish 306A, Language, Culture, and Health in Costa Rica counts as one course credit towards the minor.

 • Duke-in-Spain.
-Spanish 439SA Global Spain counts as two course credits towards the minor.
+A maximum of two course credits may be counted towards the minor.

 Non-Duke-Administered Semester Programs